querqy/querqy-docs/docs/source/querqy/querqy5-solr-migration.rst

 terms into that cache.
 To update a rewriter configuration or an artefact ('rules.txt') you will have to reload the collection (SolrCloud) or the core (standalone Solr) and cannot use the rewriter API.

+The :code:`inMemory` flag of the :code:`QuerqyRewriterRequestHandler` must be set to :code:`true`.
+Internally, the request handler is still responsible for managing the rewriters but it will not try to persist the configuration as it is already kept in :code:`solrconfig.xml`.

 You will need to select rewriters per request by passing the rewriter ids in the :code:`querqy.rewriters` parameter (for example,